GimeGol/wine-quality/results/README.md

-Esta pasta armazena os resultados gerados durante a execução do projeto
+Resultados gerados durante a execução do projeto